DevExpress-Examples/asp-net-core-spreadsheet-update-document/README.md

 A new document has an empty identifier.
 The control cannot save such a document and loses its content when you open or create another document.
 Generate a unique string identifier for this document to be able to save pending changes.
 Call the [SaveCopy](https://docs.devexpress.com/AspNet/DevExpress.Web.Office.SpreadsheetDocumentInfo.SaveCopy?p=netframework) method to export the document content to a byte array.

 Create a class that models a spreadsheet document.
-This class should be able to store a document identifier and content.
+This class should be able to store a document's identifier and content.
 The example below creates the **SpreadsheetDocumentContent** class that stores document content as a byte array:

 ```csharp
 namespace UpdateDocumentUsingAJAX.Models {